flsoller/ff-hour-tracker/README.md

 # Description

-This project will be used for tracking and logging different metrics for voluntary workers.
-This solution aims to provide an easy solution to tracking hours and expenses.
+This project will be used for tracking and logging different metrics for voluntary workers or members.
+This app aims to provide an easy solution for tracking hours and expenses.
 The requirements are:

 - log work hours by category.
 - log expenses, deposits and payouts.
 - add / remove members.
-- get PDF reports for different metrics.
+- get reports for different metrics.
 - authentication.

 # Technology

 The frontend features Angular.
-The backend uses Node with NestJS and MongoDB.
+The backend uses Node with Express and Postgres.

 # Installation